ugunay/log-proxy-api/README.md

 1. Run API project

-2. You can use Swagger UI or Postman to test the API.
+2. You can use Swagger UI already opened with the browser or Postman to test the API.

 3. Provide basic authentication with:
    username: test